Skip to content

 Postgraduate qualification

-To practice as a psychologist, you'll need to complete an accredited postgraduate qualification in your chosen specialism.
+To practise as a psychologist, you'll need to complete an accredited postgraduate qualification in your chosen specialism.

 Specialisms include: